kubernetes-retired/service-catalog/docs/install-1.7.md

 export SC_SERVING_KEY=apiserver-key.pem
 ```

-## Get the Appropriate TLS CA, Certificate and Key from Kubernetes
+### Options 2 - Get the Appropriate TLS CA, Certificate and Key from Kubernetes

 If you are in a cloud provider environment, you most likely do not
 have access to the appropriate keys.